Shlomit-Beker/Entrainment-ASD/README.md

 # ASD Entrainment Analysis Code

 ## Overview
 This repository contains MATLAB code for preprocessing and analyzing EEG and behavioral data from a study on cortical entrainment in children with Autism Spectrum Disorder (ASD) and typically developing (TD) peers.
+The codes were used for the study published in: "Not Just Noise: Impaired Oscillatory Entrainment Reflects Reduced Temporal Flexibility in Autism". doi: https://doi.org/10.1101/2025.07.02.662876

 ## Structure